Learn About The Law

 (c) When the death certificate is filed locally, the local registrar shall immediately notify the nearest congressionally chartered veteran organizations.

-(d) When the death certificate is filed with the vital statistics unit, the state registrar shall notify the Texas Veterans Commission.
+(d) When the death certificate of a person to which this section applies is filed with the vital statistics unit, the department shall submit to the Texas Veterans Commission deidentified information on the person's:

 Cite this article: FindLaw.com - Texas Health and Safety Code - HEALTH & SAFETY § 193.006.
 Information Relating to Veterans - last updated January 01, 2024 | https://codes.findlaw.com/tx/health-and-safety-code/health-safety-sect-193-006/